ente76/guillotine/README.md

-# Quick Custom Menu
+# Guillotine

-Guillotine is a gnome extension designed for efficiently carrying out executions of commands from a customizable menu.\nSimply speaking: it is a highly customizable menu that enables you to launch commands and toggle services.
+Guillotine is a gnome extension designed for efficiently carrying out executions of commands from a customizable menu.
+Simply speaking: it is a highly customizable menu that enables you to launch commands and toggle services.

 ![](example.png)